Affordable & Bilingual Family Law Help Across Washington.

 If both parents agree, we prepare and file the agreed documents to establish parentage and request a Parenting Plan and Child Support Order.3.
 Default Parentage Actions

-If the other parent doesn’t respond, we help you complete a default process to obtain parentage, custody, and support orders.If your only goal is to establish paternity for child support purposes, you may also complete that process through the Washington State Division of Child Support (DCS).
+If the other parent doesn’t respond, we help you complete a default process to request parentage, custody, and support orders.If your only goal is to establish paternity for child support purposes, you may also complete that process through the Washington State Division of Child Support (DCS).
 Learn more about DCS parentage options ↗

 Please note: DCS can establish parentage, but parenting plans and custody orders must be addressed separately through the court.